 If you are studying overseas the Department's minimum entry requirement is the equivalent of a UK 2.1 in both Bachelor's and Master's degrees.
-All applicants must have or be studying for Master's degree.
+All applicants must have, or be studying for, a Master's degree.

-The guidance on international qualifications provides information on Imperial College's minimum entry requirements and on what grade is considered to be equivalent to an Upper Second class (2.1) UK degree.
+The guidance on international qualifications provides information on Imperial College's minimum entry requirements and grade equivalents.

-You will need to meet the College's English language requirement.
+You will need to meet the College's Higher English language requirement.

 You can apply for the course before your final degree result is known, and before you have met the English language requirement.
 Most applicants apply during the final year of their UK MEng degree, or while they are studying for their Master's degree.